T4ctica1YT/SMW-Remastered-Webport/README.md

 ported by me

+Dont use the pages link because it wont find the Base rom

 # Bugs

 - Some audio issues but i only got them to happen once so not really an issue